-Mullen’s auction house is set in a prestigious location at Laurel Park, and shares an entrance driveway with Woodbrook Golf Club.
-Well know for its fine art auctioneering and valuing business, the firm holds antique and quality furniture sales every five weeks which include the best of antique, decorative and contemporary furniture, antique silver and jewellery, books, prints, garden statuary furniture, paintings, ceramics and objet d’art.
+Mullen’s auction house is set in a prestigious location at Laurel Park and shares an entrance driveway with Woodbrook Golf Club.
+Well known for its fine art auctioneering and valuing business, the firm holds antique and quality furniture sales every five weeks, including the best of antique, decorative and contemporary furniture, antique silver and jewellery, books, prints, garden statuary furniture, paintings, ceramics and objet d’art.

 The venue is user-friendly and accessible for loading, collecting and delivering for both vendors and buyers alike since it has an enormous car park with spaces for 500 cars in front of the main auction house.

 Five years ago Mullens launched an Irish Art Department which specialises in contemporary 18th, 19th and 20th Century, Irish, English, Continental and Eastern European Art, a department which has grown from strength to strength.
 It comprises an expert fine art team that run four auctions per year.

 Mullens has conducted auctions in important houses throughout the country among some of which are:

 - The Downs House, Co.
 Wicklow; Beltra House, Sligo

 - Killiney Lodge, Co.
 Dublin.